xjsdev/iorpc/readme.md

 ```

 ### Functions in `this` object
-`remoteApi` and `iorpcPending` are available in the function object.
+If enabled `injectToThis` then `remoteApi` and `iorpcPending` are available in the function object.
 In arrow functions, variables in `this` are not available.
 ```javascript
 const localApi = { // these are not arrow functions, so here the variables in `this` are func(cb) {